Dhghomon/easy_rust/README.md

 You attack with your bow.
 Your opponent now has 20 health left.
 You are now at: Ranger { health: 80 }
 ```

 In a real game it might be better to rewrite this for each type, because `You are now at: Wizard { health: 60 }` looks funny.
-That's also why methods inside traits are usually pretty simple, because you don't know what type is going to use it.
+That's also why methods inside traits are usually simple, because you don't know what type is going to use it.
 You can't write things like `self.0 += 10` for example.
-But this example works to show that we can use other traits inside a trait we are writing, and that gives us some methods we can use.
+But this example shows that we can use other traits inside a trait we are writing.
+And when we do that, we get some methods that we can use.

 One other way to use a trait is with what are called `trait bounds`.
 That means "limitations by a trait".
 Trait bounds are easy because a trait actually doesn't need any methods, or anything at all.
 Let's rewrite our code with something similar but different.
-This time our trait doesn't have any methods, but we have other functions that need the user to have a trait.
+This time our trait doesn't have any methods, but we have other functions that require traits to use.

 ```rust
 use std::fmt::Debug;  // So we don't have to write std::fmt::Debug every time now